The Real Cost of Stress: Not Knowing Could be Killing You!

 The problem is, if we don’t need the additional fuel reserves in the form of carbs, those carbs convert into sugars, and the body needs to address these sugars as reserves which become visceral fat (fat around the organs).

-How Do Sugars (carbohydrates) Work in the Body?
+How do Sugars (carbohydrates) Work in the Body?

 Our bodies are designed for starvation, and they are designed to store sugar (think of a bear hibernating and living off this fuel storage all winter).
 The problem is starch and sugars have similar effects on the brain and body.